scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 ``Workflow`` objects in the event that different environments are being analysed.
 The environment is also specified in JSON; currently, there is no prescribed way to specify an environment in code, although it is possible to do so if using JSON is not an option.

+In our example, we have three machines on which we are attempting to schedule the workflow from Figure :ref:`heftcalc`.
+The different performance of each machine is described in Table :ref:`hefttable`, with the JSON equivalent below:

 .. code-block:: python